 One of the biggest differences between the work of a detailer compared to that of a regular car wash is the “restorative” factor.
 A car wash gets your car clean, but a car detailing works to restore your car to how it was when you first bought it new.

 Car Wash or Car Detailer?
-Wish is Best?
+Which is Better to hire?

 To conclude today’s blog, we’ll offer you some additional advice on whether it’s better to hire a detailer or use a regular car wash.
 Both have their obvious pros and cons.
 The car wash is a lot cheaper than detailing, but the level of cleaning done by detailers is clearly a lot higher.
 In the end, therefore, what you need to do is reflect on your needs.
 Below we’ll give you some examples to show you what we mean: